 Rob Stephenson is a photographer who meditates on the places where nature and the built environment overlap with, merge with or intrude upon one another.
 Past series have explored the beachfront buildings and spaces of the Rockaways, and what he calls the “Borderlands” of New York, where train tracks cut through stone outcroppings, foliage grows over unkept fences, and tiny patches of green and brown fight against asphalt and concrete.
 Another series, “Transformations,” focuses on construction and decay in some of the city’s most rapidly developing neighborhoods.
 Most recently, Stephenson was awarded the Design Trust for Public Space‘s 2011 Photo Urbanism Fellowship, for which he spent a year documenting urban agriculture in New York City.
 I was a member of the jury for the 2011 fellowship, which the Design Trust conceived to be an integral component of its broader initiative Five Borough Farm, a departure from past years when each fellowship was considered a discrete project.

 Conducted in partnership with Added Value, Five Borough Farm set out to understand urban agriculture across the city; establish metrics to evaluate its social, health, economic and ecological benefits; and develop policy recommendations to make urban agriculture a more robust, efficient, and permanent part of New York City.
 Last week, after three years of research and evaluation (which you can read more about in our interview with the project’s Policy Fellow, Nevin Cohen, or hear more about at this panel discussion at the Center for Architecture on Wednesday, August 1), the Design Trust and Added Value launched their findings and recommendations in a publication and companion website, both illustrated with Stephenson’s photographic portrait of the farms and gardens of New York.
 Here, Stephenson shares a selection of his photographs and talks about his participation in the initiative.
-Click on any of the images below to launch a slideshow of 13 of the photographs from Five Borough Farm.

 In 1917, the Mayor’s Committee on Food Gardens issued a report documenting the creation of nearly 12,000 gardens and 1,120 acres of large plots dedicated to growing vegetables in New York City.
 Nearly 100 years later, many New Yorkers have no access to fresh produce and those that do often eat food that has traveled hundreds if not thousands of miles.
 Economic, social and environmental concerns have fueled a revival of urban agricultural in the city and created a new urban landscape in the process.